dribnet/purvs/README.md

 Phoebe allowed my random as it did not affect my letter form and was more for mood setting and their changes don't change per letter.

+tested my orbits and decided i liked the flower looking one as it gave it some depth and interest